geosolutions-it/MapStore2/docs/user-guide/timeline.md

 The Timeline is a [MapStore](https://mapstore.geo-solutions.it/mapstore/#/) tool for managing layers with a time dimension.
 It makes possible to observe the layers' evolution over time, to inspect the layer configuration at a specific time instant (or in a time range) and to view different layer configurations time by time dynamically through animations.<br>

-When a layer with a time dimension is added to the map the Timeline panel becomes automatically visible and allows the user to set the time of the layer.
+When a layer with a time dimension is added to the map, the Timeline panel becomes automatically visible and it allows the user to browse the layer over time.

 <img src="../img/timeline/timeline-base.jpg" class="ms-docimage"/>

+!!!
+Note
+    Widgets and Timeline cannot be expanded on the same map at the same time.
+See [this section](widgets.md#widgets-tray) to learn more about this.

 ## Timeline histogram